-Fresh and healthy Strawberry Salsa recipe is the perfect addition to your meal or party.
+This Easy Strawberry Salsa recipe is a fresh and healthy fruit salsa that's the perfect addition to your meal or party.

 Now to the business of the day... more strawberries!
 Local South Carolina (I live less than an hour from the border) strawberries are almost season.
 I know I've talked a lot about my love of Florida strawberries, but I also like to support farmers in my area and the fruit is always the freshest when it's grown within an hour from your house.

 One summer a farmer drove up from South Carolina and set up a little table on the side of road to sell huge baskets of strawberries, which just happened to be on my way home from work.
 That summer I probably ate 10 baskets of those things and they were big!
 The ripe little berries were so fresh and flavorful because they were picked each morning.
 They didn't spoil for weeks.
 I was so sad when the following summer came and the strawberry guy didn't come back to that spot, but I have been able to find similar buckets for sale at our local Farmer's Market.

 So what do you do with giant cases of berries?
 Well... funny you should ask...

 This strawberry salsa recipe has just the right combination of sweet and savory.
 It even has a little heat with a seeded jalapeno.
 If you can't handle any heat, feel free to sub a green pepper for the jalapeno or even a poblano.

 There are only 5 ingredients in the entire recipe!